Shivani12222084/Python-/README.md

-This is a scientific calculator built in pyhton language.
+This is a scientific calculator built in python language.
 Author - Shivani Satapathy